kosich/rxjs-autorun/README.md

 - `_(O)` still provides latest value to `computed`, but doesn't enforce re-evaluation with `O` emission

+Both functions would interrupt midflight if `O` has not emitted yet and doesn't produce a value synchronously.

 ### 💪 Strength

 Some times you want to manage what to do with **subscription of an Observable that is not currently used**.